 Wrenn: Adam did the pilot.
 Everyone is as professional as they could be on our shows.
 And when Reg says there are no divas, that’s very true.
 Nobody’s having a tantrum, but some people do have chemistry and some directors do understand you as an actor and there are others you have to work a little harder with to communicate.
 So I felt like there were certain people for me who were seamless.
 There was one whom I only got to work with for a day who made it easy-breezy-super-fun.

-And the guy who did our finale had such a great eye for how he wanted to tell the story, but in a way that showed he was really good at listening.
-Which is strange, because it’s something that you should probably be able to expect, but as an actor sometimes you can have a director who won’t take your concerns on board.
+The guy who did our finale had such a great eye for how he wanted to tell the story, but in a way that showed he was really good at listening.
+Which is strange, because it’s something that you should probably be able to expect, but as an actor, sometimes you can have a director who won’t take your concerns on board.
 It actually takes a very strong director to listen and incorporate your concerns into the shoot.
 But I feel like we had a great group of directors.

 Reg: It’s too much for just one person to do.